-Prerequisite: ART 1006 with a minimum grade of C and ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 1009 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C and ART 2202 with a minimum grade of C This is an advanced typography course dedicated to exploring unconventional forms of typographic expression through rigorous and thoughtful experimentation.
+Prerequisite: ART 1006 with a minimum grade of C and ART 1007 with a minimum grade of C and ART 1008 with a minimum grade of C and ART 1009 with a minimum grade of C and ART 2201 with a minimum grade of C and ART 2202 with a minimum grade of C This is an advanced typography course dedicated to exploring unconventional forms of typographic expression through rigorous and thoughtful experimentation.
 Both digital and analog methodologies will be explored.
 Course is repeatable for up to 12 hours.
 ART 4408 Materials & Methods in Graphic Design requires Permission of Instructor Only in addition to the completion of the following courses with a minimum grade of C: ART 1006, 1007, 1008, 1009, 2201, and 2202.